February 28 – March 1, 2019

 100 years of Grand Canyon National Park

 Portions of the Grand Canyon gained protection as a United States national park in 1919.
 A century later, Grand Canyon National Park celebrates its centennial -- the park is turning 100 years old!
-The Mapping Grand Canyon Conference is an official Grand Canyon National Park centennial event.
+The Mapping Grand Canyon Conference was an official Grand Canyon National Park centennial event.

 150 years since Powell